-Our Compensation Committee determines and periodically evaluates the various levels and methods of compensation for our directors, officers and employees, and is responsible for establishing executive compensation and administering the Axogen, Inc. 2019 Long-Term Incentive Plan (the "2019 Plan") and the Axogen, Inc. 2017 Employee Stock Purchase Plan (the "2017 ESPP").
-Our Compensation Committee held nine meetings and acted by written consent on three occasions during 2020.
+Our Compensation Committee determines and periodically evaluates the various levels and methods of compensation for our directors, officers and employees, and is responsible for establishing executive compensation and administering the Axogen, Inc. Amended and Restated 2019 Long-Term Incentive Plan (the" 2019 Plan") and the Axogen, Inc. 2017 Employee Stock Purchase Plan (the "2017 ESPP").
+Our Compensation Committee held six meetings and did not act by written consent during 2021.

-Under its charter, our Compensation Committee's duties and responsibilities include, without limitation: (i) periodically review our compensation philosophy and the design of our compensation programs; (ii) establish and oversee our compensation plans; (iii) recommend to our Board of Directors a compensation and benefit package for directors; (iv) at least annually, establish and review our CEO's management objectives, conduct the CEO's performance evaluation and communicate the outcomes to our Board of Directors; (v) review and approve payouts to participants as proposed by our CEO under our compensation plans; (vi) review and approve, for our CEO and our other executive officers, when and if appropriate, employment agreements, severance agreements, change in control provisions/agreements and any severance or similar termination payments proposed to be made to any of our current or former executive officers; (vii) in consultation with senior management, oversee regulatory compliance with respect to compensation matters; and (viii) prepare the annual report on executive compensation required to be included in our annual proxy statement.
+Under its charter, our Compensation Committee's duties and responsibilities include, without limitation: (i) periodically review our compensation philosophy and the design of our compensation programs; (ii) establish and oversee our incentive and stock-based compensation plans; (iii) recommend to our Board of Directors a compensation and benefit package for directors; (iv) at least annually, establish and review our CEO's management objectives, conduct the CEO's performance evaluation and communicate the outcomes to our Board of Directors; (v) review and approve payouts to participants as proposed by our CEO under our compensation plans; (vi) review and approve, for our CEO and our other executive officers, when and if appropriate, employment agreements, severance agreements, change in control provisions/agreements and any severance or similar termination payments proposed to be made to any of our current or former executive officers; (vii) in consultation with senior management, oversee regulatory compliance with respect to compensation matters; (viii) prepare the annual report on executive compensation required to be included in our annual proxy statement: and (ix) review and discuss with management human capital management matters and assist the Board of Directors in its oversight of the Company's policies relating to culture, human capital management, diversity, equity and inclusion.
 Our executive officers do not play a formal role in determining or recommending the amount or form of director compensation.